What's Ringworm and How You Treat It?

-Aluminum salts have an antiperspirant effect.
-Because of this, they block the production of sweat and prevent the proliferation of the fungus.
+Aluminum salts aren’t antimicotic but have an antiperspirant effect.
+Because of this, they block the production of sweat and prevent the fungus from spreading.

-- Place the salts in a container, and slowly add the water, mixing well as you go.
+- Place the salts in a container, and slowly add the water

-- Once the ingredients form a paste, apply to the injury and leave on to act for 6 hours (or better yet, overnight.)
+- Once the ingredients form a paste, apply to the injury and leave on to act for six hours (or better yet, overnight)

-- After that, rinse off with warm water and dry well, without rubbing.
+- After that, rinse it off with warm water and pat it dry

-As well as trying out the recipes we’ve shown you here, you should keep the following tips in mind:
+As well as trying out the recipes we’ve shown you here, you should keep the following tips in mind to treat ringworm:

-Washing your hands when you get home, before eating or after going to the bathroom, bathing every day (especially after exercising or if it’s hot), and using neutral soaps are some easy and effective hygiene measures.
+- Wash your hands when you get home, before eating or after going to the bathroom